raphaelduartepinheiro/frequency-communication-thesis/README.md

 ### Frequency and wave type
 Some recording devices are not able to collect mid-high(> 3 KHz)/low(< 300 Hz) frequency well since they are not build for it.
 This project aims on mobile record devices which works better on **mid-high** ranges.
 The wave type chosen was **square** due its physical properties.

+### Musicalization
+All the frequencies must obey to a scale.
+Major, minor, so on...
+The intent is to let a set of frequencies be nice to ears.

 ### Building the message
 ##### Handshake
 The first segment of the message is a handshake, compound by 3 specific frequencies(380, 400, 420 Hz) + frequency separator (440 Hz):